Osteopathy Boosts Immunity–Helping Protect Against COVID-19

 In this era of COVID-19, finding safe and effective ways to protect ourselves is critically important to a lot of people.
 Osteopathy should be a key part of individual prevention strategy because it optimizes the body’s response in preventing and fighting infections from any source.

 Like the current COVID-19 situation in 2020 there was no cure, no antiviral medications or vaccines available when the Spanish Influenza pandemic broke out in 1918-19.
 The outbreak was the deadliest in human history, killing tens of millions worldwide. https://virus.stanford.edu/uda/ One thing that made a difference was Osteopathic Manual Medicine, “OMM.”
 A medical review of over 110,000 confirmed Spanish Influenza patients who received OMM as part of their routine care showed a survival rate forty times greater than patients receiving standard medical care alone with no OMM.

 How does osteopathy help prevent infection?
 This question is now all the more important as stay at home orders, are lifted, the economy re-opens and everyone faces the risk of contracting the virus.

-Modern research shows osteopathy can improve immune function and helps prevent COVID-19 by improving: · Lymphatic system function – The lymph:
+Modern research shows osteopathy can improve immune function and help prevent COVID-19 by improving: · Lymphatic system function – The lymph:

 o sounds the first alarm of infection